 Where Is the Windows Security Button on Dell Laptop?

 The location of the Windows Security button varies widely depending on the make and model of the device.
-If the device you are using is a Windows tablet PC, a button will often come pre-installed on it.
-However, if the version you are using is an older one, you can reach the Windows Security button functionality by using an external keyboard and the standard Ctrl+Alt+Delete combination.
+If your device is a Windows tablet PC, a button will often come pre-installed on it.

 On Windows-based personal computers and laptops, the security button is typically absent.
 There is a possibility that the Windows Security Button functionality will be activated on laptops that can also function as tablets.
-These keys require the use of the laptop’s keyboard, which may be activated by pressing the Windows & Power buttons simultaneously on your Dell laptop.

 If your device has a sliding power button, pressing and holding the Windows button while sliding the power button will give you the choice to hit the Windows security button.
 This only applies to devices with sliding power buttons.
 This key combination does the same function that the Ctrl+Alt+Delete combo does.